pombreda/lepl/doc-src/manual/lepl5.0.rst

   "leak".

 * Repetition joins values using a "repeat" operator.
 By default this joins lists, as before, but you can redefine it to define a fold over results.
-I use this in the large memory example (ADD LINK) which explains the idea in a little more detail.
+  See the example :ref:`low_memory`.

 * (Implementation detail) The "wrapper" around trampolining matchers is no longer "transformable".
 This should have no effect on your code unless you